Everyday Chocolate Chip Cookies are thick, chewy, and LOADED with chocolate in every bite!!!

-For a while now I’ve been on the search for a perfect everyday chocolate chip cookie (also searching for the perfect ballet flats, but that hunt is still on!).
-Not so much a cookie that should be eaten everyday – although that would be sweet!
-But more of an everyday chocolate chip cookie that appeals to a fearless baker as much as it does to a quite terrified one.
+For a while now I’ve been on the hunt for the perfect everyday chocolate chip cookie.
+Not so much a cookie that should be eaten everyday – although that would be sweet – but more of an everyday chocolate chip cookie that appeals to a fearless baker as much as it does to a quite terrified one.
 A chocolate chip cookie that my picky pants toddler of a niece will devour as quickly as my bosses fancy friends.
 A cookie that doesn’t need days on days parked in the fridge trying to develop personality and charm.
 Not that there’s anything wrong with that.
 Ya know, it’s just sometimes I want a cookie, and I want it NOW.

 I’m sure you know that feeling… right?

 I’ve been toying with my family recipe for a few weeks now, and finally – after many very good but not quite perfect trial batches – I found the one!
 I totally want to eat these every day.
 And maybe I have been… Can you blame me?!